LuckieMusngi/Ski-Resort-Database/README.md

 # Ski-Resort-Database
-Collaborative JDBC Oracle database project between Luckie Musngi and Aj Becerra
+Collaborative JDBC Oracle database project by Luckie Musngi and Aj Becerra

 We built a database–driven information management system from the ground up.